 I aggravate the teams I lead and the leaders I follow.
 You do too, even when you’re trying to help.
 Most aggravating leadership starts with good intentions.

 9 Good Intentions that Aggravate Your Team

-You ask for input, but you have strong opinions.
-When you ask, but don’t listen… you really tick them off.
+- Asking For Input – You ask for input, but you have strong opinions.
+When you ask, but don’t listen.
+You really tick them off.
 Don’t ask if you plan to eventually to tell.

-*Note: So grateful for the crowdsourcing from the Lead With Giants, Lead Change, and Center For Creative Leadership Communities providing input on this post.
+Note: So grateful for the crowd sourcing from the Lead With Giants, Lead Change, and Center For Creative Leadership Communities providing input on this post.
+Namaste.